aakashtyg/imdb-bot/README.md

 # imdb-bot
 :dizzy: A bot written in python.
-You can ask reviews of any movie.
+You can ask ratings/info of any movie.
 Give it a try.